JohnYe520/open-category-gesture-recognition/README.md

 - A webcam is required for data collection, realtime demo, and gameplay.
 - The GitHub version keeps `data/` as an empty placeholder folder because collected `.npy` samples can be large.
 The trained model can still be uploaded as `models/gesture_model.pkl`.
 - `game.py` expects `assets/pixel_characters.png` to exist.
-- If the model file is missing, run `python train_model.py` before starting the demo or game.
+- If the model file is missing, run `python collect_landmarks.py` to collect new date for each gesture, and then run `python train_model.py` before starting the demo or game.